 NJ GUIDE participants, deep dive

-1. Morristown Medical Center (Atlantic Health System), Established Track
+1. Atlantic Medical Group (Atlantic Health System), Morristown

+Listed on the CMS April 2026 participant list at: 100 Madison Avenue, Morristown.
 Catchment: Morris County + adjacent NJ counties via the broader Atlantic Health System network.
-Track: Established Track (the legacy-IRB GUIDE pathway for organizations with existing dementia care management).
 GUIDE Program Manager: Rebecca Abenante, LSW, ASW-G. Self-referral: Accepted via Atlantic Health Healthy Aging line.

 For NJ families in the I-287 / I-78 corridor, Morristown is the most established GUIDE entry point.
 Atlantic Health's pre-existing geriatric infrastructure, Geriatric Assessment Center, Healthy Aging programs, Morristown Medical Center inpatient geriatric services, is the spine the GUIDE navigation team plugs into.